ntnhut/LeetSolve/docs/source/Array/01_ARR_1260_Shift_2D_Grid.md

 1. The code declares a 1D vector `v` which will be used to flatten the 2D grid into a 1D vector so that shifting the elements becomes easier.

 2. The first loop iterates over each row `r` in the input 2D grid `grid`.
-It uses the `insert` function to add all the elements in the row `r` to the end of the 1D vector `v`.
+It uses the `std::vector`'s `insert` function to add all the elements in the row `r` to the end of the 1D vector `v`.
 This effectively flattens the 2D grid into a 1D vector.

 3. Two constant variables `m` and `n` are used to store the number of rows and columns in the input grid, respectively.